Learn from the soccer business professionals

 In recent semesters, we have collaborated with numerous organizations on projects, partnerships, and teaching contributions from practitioners, including Hamburger SV, FC St. Pauli, Hertha BSC Berlin, Union Berlin, Borussia Dortmund, Schalke 04, VfL Bochum 1848, MSV Duisburg, Rot-Weiss Essen, the Berlin Soccer Association, and the sports rights agencies Sportfive and U!
 Sports.

 The first two semesters focus on Soccer as Sport and Soccer as Business.
 The lectures explore the fundamentals of soccer management.
-How, for example, is German professional football organized?
+How, for example, is a German professional football organized?
 What role does FIFA play in world football?

 The 5th and 6th semesters focus on Soccer Marketing.
 Which special features should be considered in soccer marketing?
 How do I manage a brand like Borussia Dortmund?
 What role do fans and fan culture play?
 How do I deal with sponsors?
 Our lecturers from the soccer industry will provide answers to these and many other questions.